 - A complete set of official undergraduate transcripts as evidence of an earned baccalaureate degree from an accredited institution of higher education.

-- The contract information or email addresses of two recommenders who can comment on the applicant’s academic and professional qualifications.
+- The contract information or email addresses of three recommenders who can comment on the applicant's academic and professional qualifications.
 The recommenders will be asked to submit a letter of recommendation.

 - A resume showing the applicant's education and work experience.

 - A personal statement answering the following questions:

 - Describe your short-term and long-term career goals.

 - Why do you choose to pursue an MBA at Wilkes University?